thomasbratt/watchmaker_vm/core/README.md

     println!("factorial of {:?} is {:?}", vm.iinput()[0], result);
 ```

-The following shows how to create a random list of instructions that can be supplied to a virtual machine instance.
+The following shows how to create a random program that can be supplied to a virtual machine instance.

 ```rust
         let raw: Vec<u64> = (0..GENOME_SIZE)